a-bentofreire/beamtoix/docs/pages/library/wrapper-tasks.md

 A wrapper task calls a story or scene method, allowing for a story to be loaded from JSON file or to be [teleporter](teleporter.md).

-ABeamer has the following built-in wrapper tasks:
+BeamToIX has the following built-in wrapper tasks:

 - `scene-transition` - setup a scene transition.